maciejjankowski/soulcaptain/soulblog.md

 * button remove card

 3 Maciej:
-* reaorder cards in deck!
+* ability to reorder cards in deck!

 ---